 Related research interests include sexuality, social movements, indigenous and decolonial studies, feminist jurisprudence, critical race studies, and crime/incarceration.
-At University of Chicago, I have also served as a Chicago Center for Teaching Fellow and held a Residential Fellowship at the Center for the Study of Gender and Sexuality. where I am an Affiliate Scholar now.
+At University of Chicago, I also served as a Chicago Center for Teaching Fellow and held a Residential Fellowship at the Center for the Study of Gender and Sexuality. where I was an Affiliate Scholar now.

 Before pursuing my doctorate, I researched interculturalism and gender as a Fulbright Scholar in the Andes, where I also taught courses at a men’s prison and in rural indigenous/afro communities.
 After conducting street outreach and educational programs in juvenile detention centers for a non-profit in the U.S., I studied Peace & Conflict as a Mitchell Scholar in Northern Ireland, where I helped develop an online course linking gender and peace/conflict.

 I hold a Ph.D. in Sociology from the University of Chicago; an M.A. in Peace & Conflict Studies from The University of Ulster (Derry/Londonderry, Northern Ireland); an M.A. in Latin American Studies/Cultural Politics from La Universidad Andina Simón Bolívar (Quito, Ecuador); and a B.A. in English from Grinnell College.